Sponsored content

 Banff National Park, Alberta, Canada

 As Canada’s top tourist attraction and the gateway to the Canadian Rockies, the beauty of Alberta’s Banff National Park is certainly no secret.
-Regularly topping lists of the most beautiful places in the world, Banff draws millions of visitors from around the world – and while you may encounter crowds at some of its most famous sites, there are also plenty of places where you can find solitude.
+Regularly topping lists of the most beautiful places on Earth, Banff draws millions of visitors from around the world – and while you may encounter crowds at some of its most famous sites, there are also plenty of places to find solitude.

-The town of Banff and Lake Louise are always busy, but still worth visiting – particularly if you want to enjoy a spot of canoeing!
+Lake Louise and the town of Banff are always busy, but still worth visiting – particularly if you fancy canoeing.
 But there are 1500 km of trails to explore here, and no matter which path you pick, you’re guaranteed sublime scenery.
 From thundering waterfalls and churning rivers to majestic mountains and alpine meadows – and even hot springs – Banff is as dazzling as it is diverse.

 5. Grand Canyon National Park, Arizona